 Nevertheless, if you are fond of employing swords, you can go for Blade Master.
 Heavy crafters will like Smith, while those who find themselves casting spells a lot will love Elven Blood.
-Blacksmith and Resilient, on the other hand, are more niche specific, so if that’s ok with you, you can pick them too!
+On the other hand, Blacksmith and Resilient are more niche specific, so if that’s ok with you, you can pick them too!

 Anyways, here is how all the Traits compete together:

 The first to rank in our Era of Althea tier list of Traits is the magic lover’s favorite, Elven Blood.
 This Trait is highly generous in providing its employers with heaps of Mana.
 Those choosing Elven Blood will love casting magic at their foes while standing back.